-The project is a further development and innovation of the technology developed in the Danish Energy Technology Development and Demonstration Program and and the Danish Energy Authorities funded projects “Power2Met” and “Greenlab Skive PtX” focusing on production of renewable e-methanol.
+The project is a further development and innovation of the technology developed in the Danish Energy Technology Development and Demonstration Program and the Danish Energy Authorities funded projects “Power2Met” and “Greenlab Skive PtX” focusing on production of renewable e-methanol.
 These projects have matured the basic Danish e-methanol technology to TRL7-8.
 With the Green CCU Hub Aalborg project, the technology is taken to the next stage by innovation in efficiency improvement, cost reduction and dynamic operation capability taking it one step closer to commercial deployment at TRL9.
 REintegrate has already demonstrated the ability to close offtake agreements with customers and the enclosed support letters from Mærsk, Circle K and Bunker One provide solid evidence that REintegrate has the required commercial platform to scale offtake.

-The Green CCU Hub Aalborg leverage the experience in SymbiosisNet™ from GreenLab Skive (please refer to letter of support and collaboration from GreenLab) and establishes a scalable platform with this first industrial deployment project being step one in the innovation chain bridging the crucial gap towards commercial operation.
+The Green CCU Hub Aalborg leverage the experience in SymbiosisNet™ from GreenLab Skive (please refer to letter of support and collaboration from GreenLab) and will establish a scalable platform with this first industrial deployment project being step one in the innovation chain bridging the crucial gap towards commercial operation.
 Another critical aspect of this first industrial deployment is the financial de-risking of the investment driving the cost of capital down.
 The Green CCU Hub Aalborg project will pave the way for the second step that involves expansion to 500 MW of electrolyzer capacity by 2028 and the third step of at least 1 GW by 2035.
 Sufficient CO2 is available in the CCU Hub to realize this roadmap as carbon capture technologies are matured and deployed (please refer to attached support letters from Aalborg Portland, RenoNord and E.On).
 As the project progresses to stages 2 and 3, efficiency and cost improvements combined with expected increase in CO2 taxation will make the technology competitive on commercial terms.
 Between 2025 and 2030 REintegrate will build, own and operate at least two production facilities based on the Green CCU Hub Aalborg concepts in Denmark and another three in Europe creating a very significant spill-over from the Green CCU Hub Aalborg already by 2030.
 Towards 2050, the roll-out will continue throughout Europe and beyond in close collaboration with end-users.

 The e-methanol technology creates a platform to solve one of the key challenges of pure hydrogen, scalability.
 The use of pure hydrogen for mobility faces critical scalability challenges as the required offtake will not be in place due to a lack of infrastructure and vehicles in sufficient quantity to achieve the required scale until after 2030.
 When a hydrogen market for direct use in heavy-duty opens around 2030, it will benefit from already existing, cost efficient electrolyzer installations at the Green CCU Hub Aalborg and other facilities in Denmark and Europe deployed based on the same concept.
 REintegrate intends to use this advantage to supply hydrogen for direct use in transport in addition to e-methanol production.